Spherical cosmological models: an alternative cosmology: Dark matter

-At radii where the equality holds, we are in a pericenter or apocenter of the orbit.
-The energy $\sqrt{V_{\rm max}(\tilde h)}$ is an increasing function of $\tilde h$, since it is the energy of the unstable circular orbit with that $\tilde h$.
-Hence we can calculate the minimum $\tilde h$ for a given $\tilde E_\infty=\gamma_{00}\tilde E_R$, in order to have a non-plunging orbit, and we denote that minimum by $\tilde h(\tilde E_\infty)$.
-The condition we impose is therefore in essence one on the angular momentum, ensuring that the orbit has a pericenter, and thus we deal with a condition on the tangential component of the linear momentum.
-Given $\tilde E_\infty$ and $\tilde R$, there is a lower limit on $\tilde p_T$, which is non-zero:
+The condition (\ref{infall_cond}) on $\tilde E_\infty$ in order to prevent a particle from falling into the black hole assumes $\tilde R$ and $\tilde h$ as a given.
+However, what we need in the integration (\ref{neut_response1}) is the condition on $\tilde h$ given $\tilde R$ and $\tilde E_\infty$.
+To that end, we note that the function $V_{\rm max}(\tilde h)$ is an increasing function of $\tilde h$, which follows from the form (\ref{V_eff}) of $V_{\tilde h}(\tilde R)$.
+Hence we can calculate the minimum $\tilde h$ for a given $\tilde E_\infty$, in order to have a non-plunging orbit, being an orbit with unstable pericenter, and we denote that minimum by $\tilde h(\tilde E_\infty)$.
+The specific combination mentioned above can thus be denoted by $(\tilde E_\infty^2,\tilde h^2(\tilde E_\infty^2))$ and is again the equation of the green envelope.
+The condition we impose is therefore in essence a lower limit on the angular momentum, and thus, with given $\tilde R$, we deal with a lower limit on the tangential component of the linear momentum: